 A quick guide to creating patterns using Photoshop brushes in CC 2017 2015 etc

 You can find all our arrow brushes for use, they can be used in countless applications.
-There are many different pattern sets available such as backgrounds, blurred rings, checkerboard patterns, surface patterns, jumble patterns etc and many were created using the Photoshop brushes
+There are many different pattern sets available such as background and colorful patterns as well as blurred ring and circular patterns, and also checkerboard and check patterns and a gleaming Photoshop and psp surface patterns and a star themed jumble patterns for Photoshop, psp etc etc and many were created using the Photoshop brushes.

 Use the brushes to create pattern tiles or distortions in Adobe ® Photoshop ®

 2) Select color via toolbox / foreground color or perhaps via the swatches panel.

 3) Apply dabs as required (avoiding the edges of the image)